Manage Your Cash the Modern Way With Two-Way Sweep

 Save time by using our newest feature to move cash between accounts as needed.

-You could earn a high yield on your extra cash by moving it into Betterment Everyday™ Savings†—effortlessly.
+You could earn a high yield on your extra cash by moving it into Cash Reserve.

 Most of us organize our day-to-day financial lives using three different accounts: a checking account, a savings account, and a credit card.

 The Headaches Of Cash Management

 After paying bills and paying down credit card balances each month, you may accumulate extra cash in your checking account.
-Over time, if you leave this extra cash in your checking account, it will likely lose value to inflation, and you may wish to move that extra cash to an account that earns a higher yield, such as a savings account.
+Over time, if you leave this extra cash in your checking account, it will likely lose value to inflation, and you may wish to move that extra cash to an account that earns a higher yield over time.

 On the other hand, if you find that you end up spending more than your income in a given month, you may need to move cash back from your savings account (or from another type of account) to your checking account.

 If you choose to manage your cash manually, not only would you have to take time to move money back and forth, but to get the most out of your hard earned money, you may also end up spending your time comparing banks to find the best yield for your savings account.

 Does all this sound like the perfect job for a computer?
 It is.

 Two-Way Sweep Provides A Solution

 The next evolution of cash management for Betterment customers is here.
-By working alongside our cash analysis recommendations and Betterment Everyday™ Savings, Two-Way Sweep minimizes the need for tedious manual cash management practices.
+By working alongside our cash analysis recommendations and Cash Reserve, Two-Way Sweep minimizes the need for tedious manual cash management practices.